Recommendations by Concise User Profiles from Review Text: Abstract

 \section{Abstract}

-Recommender systems are most successful for popular items and users with ample interactions (likes, ratings etc.).
-This work addresses the difficult and underexplored case of supporting users who have very sparse interactions but post informative review texts.
-Our experimental studies address two book communities with these characteristics.
-We design a framework with Transformer-based representation learning, covering user-item interactions, item content, and user-provided reviews.
-To overcome interaction sparseness, we devise techniques for selecting the most informative cues to construct concise user profiles.
-Comprehensive experiments, with datasets from Amazon and Goodreads, show that judicious selection of text snippets achieves the best performance, even in comparison to LLM-generated rankings and to using LLMs to generate user profiles.
+Recommender systems perform well for popular items and users with ample interactions (likes, ratings etc.).
+This work addresses the difficult and underexplored case of users who have very sparse interactions but post informative review texts.
+This setting naturally calls for encoding user-specific text with large language models (LLM).
+However, feeding the full text of all reviews through an LLM has a weak signal-to-noise ratio and incurs high costs of processed tokens.
+This paper addresses these two issues.
+It presents a light-weight framework, called CUP, which first computes concise user profiles and feeds only these into the training of transformer-based recommenders.
+For user profiles, we devise various techniques to select the most informative cues from noisy reviews.
+Experiments, with book reviews data, show that fine-tuning a small language model with judiciously constructed profiles achieves the best performance, even in comparison to LLM-generated rankings. \keywords{recommender system \and user profile \and language model.}